pikatchu/closedsource/book/0120-cadets.md

 Marcus moved without thinking.

-He caught the doctor’s wrist and twisted it.
+He caught the doctor's wrist and twisted it.

 Slow.
 Precise.
 Controlled.